carry0987/Telegram-Bot/docs/architecture/overview.md

 ---
 title: Architecture Overview
-description: Runtime structure and package boundaries of the Telegram bot template.
+description: Runtime structure and package boundaries of the Telegram bot.
 ---

 # Architecture Overview